 Anyone with a love of numbers will find bookkeeping to be the ideal career pathway.
 The roles and responsibilities of a bookkeeper require a great amount of attention to detail and patience.
 If you are not a strong multi-tasker, there is no need to worry!
 Bookkeeping generally requires you to focus on one financial situation at a time so that your work is accurate.

 If you are a social person, you should consider a career in bookkeeping.
 Day-to-day interactions with clients ensure that you can be closely involved with a wide range of people.
 On the other hand, if you find that you are more of an introverted person, there are still plenty of opportunities for you in bookkeeping as well.
 The diversity of the role makes it a great choice for personalities of all types.

 If you would like a challenging and diverse role, consider a career in bookkeeping.
-You can get you foot in the door by completing a Certificate IV in Bookkeeping (FNS40215) which will open up a world of new career opportunities for you.
+You can get your foot in the door by completing a Certificate IV in Accounting and Bookkeeping (FNS40217) which will open up a world of new career opportunities for you.